-The first approach identifies the so called exemplar genes (Sankoff 1999) in order to retain one copy gene in each duplicated gene family, while the other assigns one-to-one matching to every duplicated genes in each gene family (Shao and Lin 2012; Shao et al. 2014).
-Situated in the context of duplications, gene insertion and deletion (Indels), are also important rearrangement events that results in unequal contents (Brewer et al. 1999).
-Strictly speaking, an Indel refers to both insertions and deletions either when what event took place is unsure or all other sequence length variation events in the genome.
-In this paper, we interpret Indel as one genome has single or multiple copy(ies) of a given gene, but another genome has none.
-Pioneer works were conducted to study the sorting and distance computation by reversals with Indels (Mabrouk 2001).
+The first approach identifies the so called exemplar genes [23] in order to retain one copy gene in each duplicated gene family, while the other assigns one-toone matching to every duplicated genes in each gene family [24,25].
+Situated in the context of duplications, gene insertion and deletion (Indels) are also important rearrangement events that results in unequal contents [8].
+Pioneer works were conducted to study the sorting and distance computation by reversals with Indels [17].
 Later on, the DCJ-Indel distance metric was introduced to take advantages of the DCJ model.
-Braga et al. (2010) proposed the first framework to compute the DCJ-Indel distance; Compeau later simplified the problem with a much more elegant distance formula (Compeau 2012).
+Braga et al [7] proposed the first framework to compute the DCJ-Indel distance; Compeau later simplified the problem with a much more elegant distance formula [13].
 In this paper, we adapt the previous research results to design algorithms that procure the ability to handle both duplications and Indels when computing DCJ distance.
-To be more specific, in Sankoff (1999), a combinatorial problem for computing exemplar distance was discussed, but a tool for analytics such as breakpoint graphs (BPG) were not provided.
-With respect to paper (Shao et al. 2014), a LP method was formulated, but Indels were not considered in their solution.
-In general, our method has no constraints as opposed to these two methods, and can deal with data that is close to real world scenario.

 As evolutionary analysis generally involves more than two species, it is necessary to extend the above distances to deal with multiple genomes.
-Because three species form the smallest evolutionary tree, it is critical to study the median problem, which is to construct a genome that minimizes the sum of distances from itself to the three input genomes (Moret et al. 2002; Bourque and Pevzner 2002).
-The median problem is NP-hard under most distance metrics (Pe'er and Shamir 1998; Caprara 2003; Xu

-2009b; Bergeron et al. 2005).
-Several exact algorithms have been implemented to solve the DCJ median problems on both circular (Xu and Sankoff 2008; Xu 2009b) and linear chromosomes (Xu 2009a; Xu and Moret 2011).
-Some heuristics are brought forth to improve the speed of median computation, such as linear programming (LP) (Caprara 2003), local search (Lenne et al. 2008), evolutionary programming (Gao et al. 2013), or simply searching on one promising direction (Rajan et al. 2010).
-All these algorithms are intended for solving median problems with equal content genomes, which are highly unrealistic in nature.
-In this paper, we implement a Lin-Kernighan heuristic leveraging the aforementioned distance metric to compute DCJ median when duplications and Indels are considered.
+Since three species form the smallest evolutionary tree, it is critical to study the median problem, which is to construct a genome that minimizes the sum of distances from itself to the three input genomes [6,18].
+The median problem is NP-hard under most distance metrics [4, 9, 21, 27].
+Several exact algorithms have been implemented to solve the DCJ median problems on both circular [27, 29] and linear chromosomes [26,28].
+Some heuristics are brought forth to improve the speed of median computation, such as linear programming (LP) [9], local search [16], evolutionary programming [14], or simply searching on one promising direction [22].
+All these algorithms are intended for solving median problems with equal content genomes, which are highly unrealistic in practice.
+In this paper, we implement a Lin-Kernighan heuristic leveraging the aforementioned two distance metrics to compute DCJ median when duplications and Indels are considered.